martypdx/callback.js/README.md

 *callback* doesn't assume or dictate any particular coding style.
-Doesn't require creating library objects to manage your functions or try to pretend you're writing snychronous code.
+Doesn't require creating library objects to manage your functions or try to pretend you're writing synchronous code.

 Use as much or as little as you like.